 SymlinkTextInputFormatconfigures Presto or Athena to compute file splits for

 PARTITIONED BYcolumns must be distinct from the set of non-partitioned columns.
-Furthermore, partitioned columns cannot be specified with
+Furthermore, you cannot specify partitioned columns with

 The tool you use to run the command depends on whether Apache Spark and Presto or Athena use the same Hive metastore.